shoneyJ/SPA/README.md

 Using this [Referrence](https://dev.to/dcodeyt/building-a-single-page-app-without-frameworks-hl9 "Dev To") I am developing a single page application without using a view engine.

-Developing a Hotel management sytem application for the group project of Applied computer science, SRH Heidelberg.

 The concepts I will be covering in it will be